 The Security Principles of Saltzer and Schroeder

 Let me start by explaining who Saltzer and Schroeder are, and why I keep referring to them.
-Back when I was a baby in diapers, Jerome Saltzer and Michael Schoeder wrote a paper The Protection of Information in Computer Systems.
+Back when I was a baby, Jerome Saltzer and Michael Schoeder wrote a paper The Protection of Information in Computer Systems.
 That paper has been referred to as one of the most cited, least read works in computer security history.
 And look!
-I'm citing it, never having read it.
+I’m citing it, never having read it.

 If you want to read it, the PDF version (484k) may be a good choice for printing.
 The bit that everyone knows about is the eight principles of design that they put forth.
 And it is these that I'll illustrate using Star Wars.
 Because lets face it, illustrating statements like “This kind of arrangement is accomplished by providing, at the higher level, a list-oriented guard whose only purpose is to hand out temporary tickets which the lower level (ticket-oriented) guards will honor” using Star Wars is a tricky proposition.
-(I'd use the escape from the Millennium Falcon with Storm Trooper uniforms as tickets as a starting point, but its a bit of a stretch.)
+(I'd use the escape from the Millennium Falcon with Storm Trooper uniforms as tickets as a starting point, but it’s a bit of a stretch.)

 Economy Of Mechanism